Same-sex adoption in the United States

 Until 2017, laws related to LGBTQ+ couples adopting children varied by state.
 Some states granted full adoption rights to same-sex couples, while others banned same-sex adoption or only allowed one partner in a same-sex relationship to adopt the biological child of the other.
-Despite these rulings, same-sex couples and members of the LGBTQ+ community still face discrimination when attempting to foster children.

 On 31 March 2016, Federal District Court struck down Mississippi's ban on same-sex couple adoptions.
 On June 26, 2017, the United States Supreme Court reversed an Arkansas Supreme Court ruling that allowed a law listing parents by gender on birth certificates to stand.
 The new SCOTUS ruling allowed both same-sex spouses to be listed on birth certificates.
 These court rulings made adoption by same-sex couples legal in all 50 states.

-On 2022, Congress passed the Respect for Marriage Act which requires that states respect marriage licenses of same-sex couples as long as the marriage was valid in the state in which it was performed.
+In 2022, Congress passed the Respect for Marriage Act which requires that states respect marriage licenses of same-sex couples as long as the marriage was valid in the state in which it was performed.
 This act repeals the 1996 Defense of Marriage Act which defined marriage as the union of one man and one woman and allowed states to decline to recognize same-sex marriages that were performed in other states.
-The Respect for Marriage Act will legally defend the rights and protections which LGBTQ+ and interracial couples and their children are entitled.
+The Respect for Marriage Act will legally defend the rights and protections to which LGBTQ+ and interracial couples and their children are entitled.

 Attitudes toward same-sex parenting have improved as the number of same-sex couples and same-sex parenting overall has increased in the United States.
 From 2007 to 2011, public condemnation of same-sex parenting in the U.S. dropped from 50% to 35%, while acceptance has remained relatively stable.